jmaxsfu/pub607-23/Files.md

 This formal separation of the text (and its named structures) and the formatting rules is one example of the concept of "separation of concerns," which is a more general design pattern.
 We have had separation of concerns in publishing since Gutenberg put moveable type into practice, and the abstract idea of a text -- in the form of a **marked up** manuscript that compositors would use in typesetting -- came to drive formatting.

 This separation of the *platonic* ideal of the text from any particular printed instance of it has both delighted and vexed scholars and critics ever since.
 At this very point, when the text becomes *abstract and mutable*, it also becomes capable of *fixity and durability* over centuries owing to its production and distribution in mass quantities.

+Ironically, the Desktop Publishing tradition, embodied today in InDesign, runs completely counter to this idea... in InDesign, format *is* structure, not the other way around.

 ## Markup and markdown